konveyor/tackle-pathfinder/README.md

 ./mvnw quarkus:dev
 ```

+This will make Pathfinder to run on port 8085

 ### Call endpoints in dev mode

 To do calls to application's endpoint while running it in dev mode, execute the following commands: